awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-redshiftconnectorprofilecredentials.md

 # AWS::AppFlow::ConnectorProfile RedshiftConnectorProfileCredentials<a name="aws-properties-appflow-connectorprofile-redshiftconnectorprofilecredentials"></a>

- The `RedshiftConnectorProfileCredentials` property type specifies the connector\-specific profile credentials required when using Amazon Redshift\.
+ The connector\-specific profile credentials required when using Amazon Redshift\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-redshiftconnectorprofilecredentials-syntax"></a>